Published on January 14, 2020 – Last Updated on May 11, 2022

-Meditation for pain comes handy when the patient is suffering from chronic pain.
-The meditation for chronic pain has reportedly shown good results and improvement.
-Chronic pain is the pain which has persisted in the body for a long time and does not resolve even on taking high doses of pain killers.
+Meditation for pain comes in handy when the patient suffers from chronic pain.
+The reflection for chronic pain has reportedly shown promising results and improvement.
+However, chronic pain has persisted in the body for a long time and does not resolve even when taking high doses of pain killers.
 In such a case, the mind has to be controlled so that the pain can be managed, and for this purpose, guided meditation for pain becomes very necessary.

 - Mindfulness and Pain

-As stated earlier, the insight pain management is focusing mainly on promoting mindfulness.
-Although not much significant evidence is present that can assure the results from this guided meditation for pain management, there have been some pilot studies where great achievements have been recorded among patients who have suffered from vague pains such as those in fibromyalgia.
+As stated earlier, insight pain management focuses mainly on promoting mindfulness.
+Although not much significant evidence is present that can assure the results from this guided meditation for pain management, there have been some pilot studies where outstanding achievements have been recorded among patients who have suffered from vague pains, such as those in fibromyalgia.

 It was in these studies that it was also concluded that meditation for pain management could have a significant effect on improving the tolerance of pain, can help in decreasing the depression that one slips into when they have to suffer for a long time, and it elevates the overall state of mind.